-Thanks to Michelle for suggesting Savannah as our Baby Name of the Day.
+Thanks to Michelle for suggesting our Baby Name of the Day.

 The name’s origins are debated.
 Theories include:

-- It comes from the Shawnee tribe, also known as the Savano.
+- It comes from the local Shawnee living in the area tribe, also known as the Savano.

 - The Spanish word sabana means grassland.
-In English, the word is savanna, a grassland.
-While I’ve long assumed there’s no connection, some suggest that there may be.
+In English, the word is savanna.
+It may simply refer to the marshy land surrounding the city.

 In any case, the Savannah River and the city on its shores has made the name famous.